s3erios/freebsd/README.md

 when browsing FreeBSD and Linux kernel source.
 Significiantly more efficient than using grep.
 Thank you [illumos](https://www.illumos.org/)!

-## TODO
+## Goals

-I would love to port my code over to NetBSD, OpenBSD and illumos.
+Make the driver work on FreeBSD, hop to other WiFi drivers.
+Maybe work on other porting for OpenBSD and illumos...?